Salmon Poisoning

 What are the clinical signs of salmon poisoning?

-Signs of salmon poisoning are typically seen within a week of the dog eating infected raw or under cooked fish or salamanders.
-Common signs include lack of appetite, vomiting, diarrhea (which may include blood), fever, weakness, enlarged lymph nodes, weight loss, discharge from the eyes or nose, increased respiratory rate, increased heart rate, muscle tremors and seizures.
-If the infection is not treated, most dogs will die within 2 weeks.
-Fortunately, treatment significantly improves the chances for survival.
+Signs of salmon poisoning are typically seen within a week of the dog eating infected raw or undercooked fish or salamanders.
+Common signs include lack of appetite, vomiting, diarrhea (which may include blood), fever, weakness, enlarged lymph nodes, weight loss, discharge from the eyes or nose, increased respiratory rate, increased heart rate, muscle tremors, and seizures.
+If the infection is not treated, most dogs will die within two weeks.
+Fortunately, treatment significantly improves the chances of survival.

 How is salmon poisoning diagnosed?

-The veterinarian may be suspicious of salmon poisoning when dogs in the Pacific Northwest develop the expected signs after eating raw fish/salamanders.
+The veterinarian may suspect salmon poisoning when dogs in the Pacific Northwest develop the expected signs after eating raw fish/salamanders.
 Finding eggs of the fluke in the dog’s fecal (stool) sample helps to support the diagnosis.
 Although the fluke itself does not directly cause salmon poisoning, its presence in a dog showing typical signs is highly suggestive of salmon poisoning.

 How is salmon poisoning treated?

-Antibiotics to control the bacterial infection and medications to kill the flukes are the mainstays of treatment.
-Dogs with severe signs may require hospitalized care including intravenous fluids, anti-nausea medications, anti-diarrheal medications, or even blood transfusions.
+Treatment involves antibiotics to control the bacterial infection and medications to kill the flukes.
+Dogs with severe signs may require hospitalized care, including intravenous fluids, anti-nausea medications, anti-diarrheal medications, or even blood transfusions.

 What is the prognosis for salmon poisoning?

-With appropriate treatment, most dogs will recover completely from this disease.
-Early diagnosis and treatment are the key to a successful outcome.
+With appropriate treatment, most dogs recover completely from this disease.
+Early diagnosis and treatment are key to a successful outcome.
 Sadly, death is common in dogs that do not receive appropriate treatment.

 How can salmon poisoning be prevented?